morris-ribs/rest-go/README.md

 In a terminal, go to the root folder of the project and launch it with the following command: `go run main.go`

-## Running with Docker

-To run the code with Docker:

-1. Download and install Docker and docker-compose to your machine
-2. Run the command `$ docker-compose up` in a terminal
-3. Use an API client to make the calls